Susan wants to know how to retrieve some files:

 When you want open a file from your spreadsheet program, just choose Open from the menu and select your documents library to look for your folder.
 Open the folder to find your files.

-Or, right click on any file, choose Open With, and select program you want to open it with.
+Or, right-click on any file, choose Open With, and select the program you want to open it with.